 Paapa’s parents were both musicians – his father was a reputable trumpeter with the Apam Brass Band while his mother was a member of the Christ Little Band of the Methodist Church.
 They, however, never wanted their son to take up singing; they preferred a white-collar job.

 To have his parents’ wish fulfilled, Paapa Yankson enrolled at the Ahantaman Secondary Commercial School after he completed his basic education and obtained a certificate in stenography.
 On graduation, he landed a job at the Kingsway Chemists Limited and subsequently at the African Timber and Plywood Company, a subsidiary of the United African Company (UAC), at Samreboi, where he worked as a stenographer.

 However, his bond with music being very much alive, he started playing as a lead singer for the UAC band, the Big Sound Band, while he worked as a stenographer for the company.

-Then Yankson’s mother died, and came he down to Takoradi for the funeral where he barged into the Carousal Seven, the same life band he played for years bank during a neighbour’s funeral.
-After the burial, the leader of the band, recommended Paapa Yankson to the proprietor, for him to be taken to play with his band.
-And Paapa Yankson gladly took up the job.
+When Yankson’s mother died, he came down to Takoradi for the funeral where he barged into the Carousel Seven, the same live band he played for years bank during a neighbor’s funeral.
+After the burial, the leader of the band, recommended Paapa Yankson to the proprietor, for him to be taken to play with his band – Paapa Yankson gladly took up the job.